achapman77/linktolearn/content/site-data/products.md

     image: ../images/uploads/afwerx_web.png
     page_link: /
     title: Mobile Bioskills Labs
-    description: Our mobile cadaver labs are deployable to any location in the US.
+    description: Our mobile bioskills labs are deployable to any location in the US.
 This improves cost-efficiency and negates logistical constraints for obtaining the best hands-on emergency medical training possible.
-The refrigerated transport holds up to 8 cadavers that are preserved through proprietary preservation method that maintains lifelike tissue consistency and color.
+Our refrigerated transports hold up to 8 cadavers that are preserved through a proprietary preservation method that maintains lifelike tissue consistency and color.
 Expert instructors are available upon request.
   - subTitle: REAL-X (Realistic Enhanced Augmented Learning Experience)